softsys4ai/FlexiBO/README.md

 A multi-objective optimization algorithm to optimize multiple objectives of different costs.
 Currently, we support multi-objective optimization of two different objectives using gaussian process (GP) and random forest (RF) surrogate models.
-We implement this method to optimiza accuracy and energy consumption of different deep neural networks.
+We implement this method to optimize accuracy and energy consumption of different deep neural networks.

 ## Instructions